SHKIM-Neo/KernelGen/README.md

 - width : width of kernel or feature map
 - height : height of kernel or feature map
 - count : number of kernel or feature map
-- min : min value of kernel or feature map (this value use on random float number generate)
+- min : min value of kernel or feature map (this value use on random float number generation)
-- max : max value of kernel or feature map (this value use on random float number generate)
+- max : max value of kernel or feature map (this value use on random float number generation)